Discover how director Solomon Jagwe transformed ActorCore’s 3D people into an all-singing and dancing music video audience.

 Sending the ActorCore Characters to Unreal Engine

-“After perfecting the animation of the ActorCore characters in iClone, I proceeded to export all them all as FBX files with animation enabled, covering the full range of the timeline.
+“After perfecting the crowd animation of the ActorCore characters in iClone, I proceeded to export all them all as FBX files with animation enabled, covering the full range of the timeline.

 “I made sure I had the CC Setup/Autoconvert plugin installed in Unreal Engine, so the materials and character rigs could be imported and formatted properly once imported into the software.”